 Like Bitcoin and other types of cryptocurrencies, stablecoins are digital currencies with no physical presence.
 In addition, they can be traded in a variety of exchanges worldwide.

-Many stablecoins are collateralized with specific fiat currencies, such as the EUR and the USD, in a 1:1 ratio.
-Other types of stablecoins can be pegged to a different kind of asset, such as gold, or other groups of cryptocurrencies.
+Many stablecoins are crypto collateralized stablecoins with specific fiat currencies, such as the EUR and the USD, in a 1:1 ratio.
+Other types of stablecoins can be pegged to different kinds of assets, such as gold, or other groups of cryptocurrencies.
 For example, if you purchase one stablecoin that is pegged to EUR at 1:1 where 1 stablecoin is equal to EUR1, then you can sell your stablecoin and claim your EUR1 anytime, anywhere.

 What’s the Difference Between Stablecoins vs. Other Cryptocurrencies?

 As mentioned, stablecoins are a type of cryptocurrency developed to reduce price volatility associated with a stable asset or basket of assets.
 That said, stablecoins remain a steady value against a target value.
 Hence, it’s making stablecoins a highly-valued proposition for many investors and providing a safe haven for merchants wanting to join in the cryptocurrency landscape.